hove-io/navitia/install.rst

 #.
 Python

-   Each python module have a pip requirements.txt file that list it's dependendies.
+   Each python module have a pip requirements.txt file that list it's dependencies.

    To install the dependencies for a module use `pip` (you can also wrap that in a virtualenv):